 Make your manicure last longer without gel or shellac.

-Prep your nails by wiping them with rubbing alcohol before you polish them.
+Prep your nails, top and underneath, by wiping them with rubbing alcohol before you polish them.
 This removes any lotions or natural oils on your nails that keep lacquer from properly sticking.

 Use a good base coat and avoid products intended to be an all-in-one base and top coat.
 A base coat should be adhesive.
 Its job is to be the perfect foundation for things like nail polish to stick to.
 A top coat should be slick and tough and should slide off of anything that hits it.
 They have totally different purposes and trying to use one for both will only wind up with less than average quality layers of both.
 Read my guide to the best base coats for my information on choosing the right base coat for you.